Miriam Margolyes: Personal life

-Margolyes spent many years living for long periods in Australia, and became an Australian citizen on Australia Day 2013, while retaining her British citizenship.
+Margolyes spent many years living for long periods in Australia, and became an Australian citizen on Australia Day 2013 while retaining her British citizenship.

-She is lesbian, and referred to herself as a "dyke" live on national television and in front of Australian prime minister Julia Gillard in 2013.
+She identifies as lesbian, and referred to herself as a "dyke" live on national television and in front of Australian prime minister Julia Gillard in 2013.
 Since 1968, she has been in a relationship with Heather Sutherland, an Australian retired professor of Indonesian studies.
+On 26 June 2013, Sutherland and Margolyes entered into a civil partnership.
 As of 2012, they were dividing their time between homes in London and Kent in England, Robertson, New South Wales in Australia, and Montisi in Italy.
 In November 2023, Margolyes revealed on The Graham Norton Show that she and Sutherland had never lived together but she wanted to do so as they were now both old and did not have much time left.
 She had been living in London and Sutherland had been living in Amsterdam for a while.

 Health

 Margolyes has spoken openly about several health challenges in later life.
 She has been diagnosed with spinal stenosis, a condition that causes narrowing of the spinal canal and affects mobility.
 As a result, she uses mobility aids, including walking sticks, a walker, and a mobility scooter, and is registered as disabled.
 She also suffers from osteoarthritis, which contributes to chronic pain in her legs, hands, and back, and has undergone knee replacement surgery on her left knee.

 In May 2023, she underwent a transcatheter aortic valve implantation (TAVI), a minimally invasive heart procedure in which her aortic valve was replaced with one made from the tissue of a cow's heart.

-In July 2025, Margolyes responded to renewed media speculation about her health, following earlier remarks in The Times that she "probably [had] five or six years, if not before" left to live.
+In July 2025, Margolyes responded to renewed media speculation about her health, following earlier claims that she had said in an interview she was "probably going to die within the next five or six years, if not before".
 In a video message, she dismissed claims that she was "at death's door" as "bollocks", affirming she was "very much alive" and preparing to perform at the Edinburgh Fringe Festival.

-In an August 2025 interview with Weekend Magazine, Margolyes expressed support for assisted dying, stating she would consider it if a stroke left her unable to speak, doubly incontinent or cognitively impaired.
+In August 2025, during an interview with the Daily Mails Weekend magazine, Margolyes expressed support for assisted dying, stating she would consider it if a stroke left her unable to speak, doubly incontinent or cognitively impaired.

 Charities

-Margolyes is a patron of My Death My Decision, an organisation in the UK which seeks a more compassionate approach to dying, including the legal right to a medically assisted death, if that is a person's persistent wish.
+Margolyes is a patron of My Death My Decision, a UK organisation that seeks to legalise medical assisted suicide if that is a person's persistent wish.

-Margolyes is a supporter of Sense (the National Deafblind and Rubella Association) and was the host at the first Sense Creative Writing Awards, held at the Charles Dickens Museum in London in December 2006, where she read a number of works written by talented deafblind people.
+She is a supporter of Sense (the National Deafblind and Rubella Association), and was the host at the first Sense Creative Writing Awards, held at the Charles Dickens Museum in London in December 2006, where she read works written by deafblind people.

 She is also a campaigner for the respite care charity Crossroads.